IuriGorenstein/SOM/README.md

 The example in Drive_AtlanticExample.py uses public data from the Cmip6 climate models to create the Self Organizing Maps feature space and its clusterization.
 The main effort from this code is to compute the percentages matrix, which semmed necessary for the Best Matching Unit correlation since the SOMpy library didn't seem to project the data in to the feature space and back to the input space to describe the climate data as desired.

-This code uses numpy, xarray, sklearn, carotpy, matplotlib, sompy, sys, copy, pandas and time libraries The example using the Cmip6 dataset needs xesmf, zarr, fsspec and gcsfs libraries to run.
+This code uses numpy, xarray, sklearn, carotpy, matplotlib, sompy, sys, copy, pandas and time libraries.
+The example using the Cmip6 dataset needs xesmf, zarr, fsspec and gcsfs libraries to run.
 However, the functions in model.py and tools.py work with any other preprocessed dataset.

 Many functions are an adaptation from other libraries, such as sompy, and may contain some comments in portuguese.